MrMuhammadHussain/real-time-code-editor/README.md

 * 👥 Show connected users
 * 🗌 Copy Room ID & share with others
 * ⚡ Smooth UI with CodeMirror
-* 👨‍💻 instant Code output for all users real-time
+* 👨‍💻 Instant code output for all users real-time
 * ⌨️ Press Control+Space together to get Hints
 * ⌨️ Press Shift+Enter together to Run Code
+* 👥 All connected users notified when someone Join or Leave the Room

 ---